paperless-ngx/paperless-ngx/docs/setup.rst

         however, the documentation of GUnicorn states that you should use a proxy server in front of gunicorn instead.

+        For instructions on how to use nginx for that, :ref:`see the instructions below <setup-nginx>`.

-11. Optional: Install a samba server and make the consumption folder available as a network share.
+12. Optional: Install a samba server and make the consumption folder available as a network share.

-12. Configure ImageMagick to allow processing of PDF documents.
+13. Configure ImageMagick to allow processing of PDF documents.
 Most distributions have this disabled by default, since PDF documents can contain malware.
 If you don't do this, paperless will fall back to ghostscript for certain steps such as thumbnail generation.